HappyValleyIO/koil/docs/docs/deploy/heroku.md

 Huzzah!
 Here we can see everything that's logged by every running dyno for our production application.
 There are a bunch of features in LogDNA that are worth exploring.
 You can find out more in their [documentation](https://docs.logdna.com/docs).

-Log aggregation doesn't depend on much in the way of application behaviour, so there's nothing specific to Springboard here really.
+Log aggregation doesn't depend on much in the way of application behaviour, so there's nothing specific to koil here really.